Sand Martin, Snipe, Grey Shrike.

 Norway Maple, Snowberry, Black Poplar, Blackthorn, Hawthorn, Elder, Alder, Goat Willow, Crack Willow, Weeping Willow, Common Osier, White Poplar, Ash, Field Maple, Larch, Sycamore, Horse Chestnut, Oak, Aspen, Giant Sequoia.

 Bearded Field cap, Turkey Tail fungus, Glistening Inkcap, Clustered Brittlestem, Honey fungus, Common Jelly spot fungus, Robustus Conk, Hairy Curtain crust, Netted crust, Broadleaf Bleeding crust.

 Mosses & Lichens:

 Common Water moss, Brook-side moss.

-The Environment Agency’s survey of the River Frome’s fish stocks carried out on 10th August 2016 (three months after the Category 1 pollution incident upriver at West Woodlands) showed a lower than expected number of fish in the river running through the Farm.
+10th August 2016 : The Environment Agency’s survey of the River Frome’s fish stocks has been carried out (three months after the Category 1 pollution incident upriver at West Woodlands) and showed a lower than expected number of fish in the river running through the Farm.